MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotification.md

 Defines the content, associated metadata and events, and expiration time of a toast notification.

 ## -remarks

-- Handling activation guidance
+For how-to guidance for implementing toast notifications in your app, see [Send a local toast notification from C# apps](/windows/apps/design/shell/tiles-and-notifications/send-local-toast).

+Guidance for handling app activation for toast notifications:

 - UWP Applications should use the [OnActivated](../windows.ui.xaml/application_onactivated_603737819.md) for handling toast activations.
 - Staring WinRT Build 19041, MSIX and Sparsed Sign Packaged applications are able to use [ToastNotificationActionTrigger](../windows.applicationmodel.background/toastnotificationactiontrigger.md) for handling activations [for more details](/windows/uwp/launch-resume/create-and-register-a-winmain-background-task#add-the-support-code-to-instantiate-the-com-class).
 - Desktop apps can use COM activation by following [Desktop - Send Local Toast](/windows/uwp/design/shell/tiles-and-notifications/send-local-toast-desktop?tabs=msix-sparse#step-1-install-the-notifications-library).
 - If none of the activation options fit your application, follow the example in this document for properly using event handlers.

 ### Version history